forest-snow/cl2final/README.md

 - [PyTorch](https://github.com/pytorch/pytorch)

 ## Run
+### N-gram Model
+To run the n-gram model, run `python KL_div.py`.
+You may need to change:
+* path in KL_div.py: where the reddit dataset is located

 ### Topic Model
 To run the topic model, run `python slda.py`.
 You may need to change:
 * pathfile in extract.py: where the reddit dataset is located